Best Christmas Markets in Europe: 25 Must-Visit Destinations

 Christmas Markets Budapest (Hungary)

-💡TIP: Read our Budapest guide HERE.
+💡TIP: Our Budapest guide is available HERE.

 Christmas Markets Salzburg (Austria)